micheleantonazzi/statistical-method-for-machine-learning/README.md

 ## Observations

-The following observation are statistically validated using the Wilcoxon test.
+The following observations are statistically validated using the Wilcoxon test.

 *1) All neural networks used to execute the experiments performs well.* The models get high accuracy results and low loss function values.
-The performance are great even if the training phase short: the number of epochs are 20 for all model, with exception of *CNN_4* for which the number of epochs are 50.
-In particularly, the accuracy is always greater than 0.85 and the loss values smaller than 0.35.
+Their performances are great even if the training phase short: the number of epochs is 20 for all models, with the exception of *CNN_4* for which the number of epochs is 50.
+In particular, the accuracy is always greater than 0.85, and the loss values smaller than 0.35.

-*2) The task simplicity require simple models.* In general, the models' performances degrade with an increase in complexity.
-The simplest model (the *Perceptron*) works better the most complicated one (*CNN_3*).
-The complexity of the latter require a longer training phase to increase its performances.
-The *CNN_4* indeed has the same architecture than *CNN_3*, but the number of epochs is higher.
-Despite this, the standard deviation grows. this means that the training phase
+*2) Task simplicity requires simple models.* In general, the models' performances degrade with an increase in complexity.
+The simplest model (the *Perceptron*) works better than the most complicated one (*CNN_3*).
+The complexity of the latter requires a longer training phase to increase its performance.
+The prove of this is *CNN_4*, which has the same architecture as *CNN_3*, but the number of epochs is higher and the batch size lower.
+In this way, the model can learn more and faster.
+Despite this, the standard deviation grows both for accuracy and loss function value: the network performance strongly depends on the holdout used for training the network.

+*3) The overfitting problem does not exist.* No model produces overfitting, even the most complex ones.
+This means that data is simply to learn and all of them are characterize from common patterns.

+*4) FFNN is the best model.* The Wilcoxon test confirms that *FFNN* is the network with higher performance in the validation phase, overcoming also *CNN_1*.
+Despite this is true both for accuracy and loss function value, it is more visible in the loss function graphic.

+*5) CNN_3 is the worst model.* This network has lower performance, both for the training and validation phase, because the reduced number of epochs does not allow the complex architecture of the network to learn enough.

 # Conclusions

 The image multi-classification task described in this project is relatively simple if it is addressed using deep learning models.
 The two main reasons concern the dataset characteristics and the task's simplicity.
-The dataset is composed by picture that depict only the fruit and vegetable to classify, without other objects that can add noise.
-In this way the models learn only the feature that characterize the target classes.
-In addiction, the images represent the subject on different in different position and light condition.
+The dataset is composed of pictures that depict only the fruit and vegetables to classify, without other objects that can add noise.
+In this way, the models learn only the feature that characterizes the target classes.
+In addition, the images represent the subject in different positions and light conditions.
 This fact allows to avoid the image augmentation technique during the pre-processing phase.
+Simple models work better because of the task's simplicity.
+Compared to more complex models, their performance is higher, they learn faster and the standard deviation is lower.
+The best one is a simple feed-forward neural network, which works better than all convolutional neural network tested in the experiments.